-- Complaints of internet misuse will be dealt with by the head teacher or a senior member of staff in their absence. - Any complaint about staff misuse must be referred to the head teacher or governing body. - Complaints of a child protection nature will be dealt with in accordance with school protection procedures. - Pupils and parents will be informed of the complaints procedure. - Discussions will be help with Sussex Police to establish procedures for handling potentially illegal issues.
+- Complaints of internet misuse will be dealt with by the headteacher or a senior member of staff in their absence. - Any complaint about staff misuse must be referred to the headteacher or governing body. - Complaints of a child protection nature will be dealt with in accordance with school protection procedures.

+- Pupils and parents will be informed of the complaints procedure. • - Discussions may take place with Sussex Police to establish procedures for handling • potentially illegal issues.